arjunsk/E88_Wifi_cam_drone_control/README.md

 8. Let Codex/Roo etc do its magic on decompiling `resources/lib/arm64-v8a/libCamera.so` and get the [video streaming](https://github.com/arjunsk/E88_Wifi_cam_drone_control/blob/main/streamer.py) code and [take off](https://github.com/arjunsk/E88_Wifi_cam_drone_control/blob/main/send_takeoff.py) code working.
 For the video stream, a good inspiration was [Soulear-Web-Viewer](https://github.com/SeanPesce/Suear-Web-Viewer)
 9. Now, work towards adding the full control set via GPT.

-## How to understand the commands
-- WiFi sniffing can be done via Wireshark on android phone.
-(Well, this one I tried and failed)
-- Log streaming via Android Studio (well, it works only if the developer writes log statements to print the UDP commands or something)
-- RF sniffing can be done via [these](https://tobiabocchi.me/posts/rf-hacking-101/) (this is another way to confirm what RC is sending to RF MCU)
-- Signal sniffing can be done via a Logic Analyzer. (will be used when I am going to switch from the existing WiFi module to the ESP32 CAM module, to validate what the previous WiFi chip used to send to the RF MCU.)
-- Or decompile the app itself to get the UDP commands (I did that for controling drone from my laptop)

 ## Packet formats

 Legacy (8 bytes):